Étoy, Switzerland: Education

-In Etoy about 720 or (31.5%) of the population have completed non-mandatory upper secondary education, and 410 or (17.9%) have completed additional higher education (either university or a Fachhochschule).
+In Étoy about 720 or (31.5%) of the population have completed non-mandatory upper secondary education, and 410 or (17.9%) have completed additional higher education (either university or a Fachhochschule).
 Of the 410 who completed tertiary schooling, 46.1% were Swiss men, 32.0% were Swiss women, 13.9% were non-Swiss men and 8.0% were non-Swiss women.

-In the 2009/2010 school year there were a total of 427 students in the Etoy school district.
+In the 2009/2010 school year there were a total of 427 students in the Étoy school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 631 children of which 203 children (32.2%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 224 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 198 students in those schools.
 There were also 5 students who were home schooled or attended another non-traditional school.

-As of 2000, there were 27 students in Etoy who came from another municipality, while 311 residents attended schools outside the municipality.
+As of 2000, there were 27 students in Étoy who came from another municipality, while 311 residents attended schools outside the municipality.

-GEMS World Academy Switzerland was located in Etoy, but is now closed.
+GEMS World Academy Switzerland was located in Étoy, but is now closed.